-The governing body will ensure that a procedure is in place, and is followed by staff, for recording and reporting, significant incidents where a member of staff has used force on a pupil.
-The record is made as soon as practicable after the incident.
+The governing body ensure that a procedure is in place, and is followed by staff, for recording and reporting, significant incidents where a member of staff has used force on a pupil.
+The record is made as soon as practicable after the incident on CPOMS.
+A log of physical restraints used is kept and is used to inform future practice and support strategies.
+Risk Assessments are updated as appropriate following incidents.